Addiction Psychiatry

 • Psychiatry: Weekly or bi-weekly

-• Psychotherapy: Weekly (strongly recommended)
+• Psychotherapy: Weekly (recommended)

 • Urine drug screens: As needed for monitoring

-• Nutritional support: Bi-weekly
+• Nutritional support: Weekly (stongly recommended)

 Stable recovery (3-12 months):